-A CGD patient’s blood stem cells are collected and a correct version of the gp91-phox gene is inserted into the stem cells.
-The CGD patient undergoes chemotherapy before the cells are intravenously infused into the patient.
-After the transplant, the stem cells are able to produce new white blood cells that can fight off infection.
-Learn more.
+Gene therapy for chronic granulomatous disease is an experimental clinical treatment and is not yet a standard of care.
+A CGD patient’s blood stem cells are collected and a healthy version of the gp91- phox gene is inserted into the stem cells.
+The patient with CGD undergoes chemotherapy before the cells are intravenously infused.
+After recovery from chemotherapy and the corrected cells have engrafted, the stem cells are potentially able to produce new white blood cells that can fight off infection.

 Copyright © 2018 Chronic Granulomatous Disease Association of America - All Rights Reserved.
 Sec501(c)3 tax-exempt non-profit organization